 Some experiences can shake you to your core, while others just leave you feeling lost and confused.
-Losing a pregnancy and childhood hurt and trauma are two such experiences.
+Losing a pregnancy and childhood trauma are two such experiences.
 The emotions can be overwhelming and confusing and so often people just don’t understand why life feels so difficult.
 This is where we work together to move you forward.

 Helping Children and Teens Thrive

-There is no pain quite like knowing that you child has been hurt.
+There is no pain quite like knowing that your child has been hurt.
 It can cut you to the core of who you are as a parent.
 It can leave you feeling helpless, angry and raw.
 What you want most is to make it all better and help your child stand strong through life’s challenges.

 It could be grief from a best friend moving away or anxiety about school work.
 Through therapy, your child can tap into those feelings and express them.
 Art, books, and therapy games are powerful tools to bring out those hard-to-talk-about feelings.
 By allowing children to express themselves using a medium they are comfortable with, it gives them the space to find healing and build the skills they need to succeed.

 Your child may be the survivor of witnessing domestic violence or experiencing sexual abuse.
 You may be feeling confusion, sadness, guilt, and fear.
 Moreover, you may be overwrought about how this will affect their future.
 Part of you may be wondering how this happened and what you can do now.
 Maybe you have noticed that your child is resistant and refuses to talk about their experiences.
 We know these events can be powerful influencers on a child’s future.